The New Wave of Israel: Toward an Israeli Renaissance - Led by Ronen Kolton Yehuda (MKR: Messiah King RKY)

 Israel’s political culture has often respected leaders with military, security, or defense backgrounds.
 This is understandable.
 Israel has lived under real threats, and security responsibility is not theoretical.
 It affects daily life, diplomacy, economics, public trust, and national survival.

 I respect this tradition.
-I served as a soldier in the IDF, and I believe Israel must maintain a strong, responsible, and professional security system.
+I served as a soldier in the IDF, and to the best of my understanding I am still listed as a reserve soldier, although I have not been called for reserve service for many years.
+I believe Israel must maintain a strong, responsible, and professional security system.
 A serious vision for Israel cannot ignore security.
 It must protect citizens and preserve the country’s ability to defend itself.

 At the same time, national leadership cannot be reduced only to security language.
 A country needs defense, but it also needs education, culture, science, public dignity, infrastructure, social trust, creativity, and long-term development.